-Whether your little rider is a rookie on training wheels or an ace cyclist, we’ve found a few ‘wheel’ fun spots to get pedaling in San Diego.
-From straight and simple local park paths to pump tracks and dirt trails, our favorite bike trails for kids span from beginner to advanced.
+Whether your little rider is a rookie on training wheels or an ace cyclist, we’ve found a few ‘wheel’ fun spots to get pedaling on the best kid-friendly bike trails in San Diego.
+From easy biking trails to family bike paths and bike paths for kids, to straight and simple local park paths to pump tracks and dirt trails, our favorite bike trails for kids span from beginner to advanced.
 Scroll down to see where to get your crew rolling today.

 Carlsbad Rail Trail